projectitis/mac/resources/README.md

 ## Resources

-Please your resources for mac here (e.g. png files) and run: python build_resources.py
+Place your resources for mac here (e.g. png files) and run: python build_resources.py

 Take a look at the script to see how you use it.
 There are lots